-Proposals for trans-shipment facilities use class B8 at the Industrial Estate should demonstrate ease of access, the economic and environmental benefits and where they meet the requirements of other policies.
+Proposals for trans-shipment facilities use class B8 at the Industrial Estate should demonstrate:

+- i. ease of access supported by a suitable assessment of traffic impact and mitigation measures where appropriate; and - ii. the economic and environmental benefits and where they meet the requirements of other policies.